WANG-lp/uvrpc/README.md

-# UVRPC - RPC library based on [libuv](https://github.com/libuv/libuv)
+# UVRPC - A very fast RPC library based on [libuv](https://github.com/libuv/libuv)

 ## Why UVRPC (Motivation) ?

-libuv is my favorite asyncIO library, RPC is an essential building block in my project.
+libuv is my favorite network library, RPC is an essential building block in my project.

 UVRPC aims to provide a very fast and simple RPC abstraction.

 ## How to use it?

-UVRPC provides only few functions, but can fulfilled most of your requirements.
+UVRPC only provide few functions, but can fulfilled most of your requirements.

-Function lists:
+Function list:

 ```c